Vertical Integration Workshop, April 16-19

 3.30 p.m.
 Sarah Tammen (P), University of Wisconsin (this talk will double as as the Combinatorics Seminar lecture)

-Title: Incidence estimates for tubes
+Title: Incidence estimates for slabs

 4.30 p.m.
 Question and answer session with Sarah Tammen about her talk and her work.